ORPAS – Postsecondary Education

 The Academic Record and the Undergraduate Grading System Conversion Table display applicants’ academic records in a uniform manner and equate the various grading systems.

-The following courses are not included in the ORPAS grade point average (GPA):
+Generally, the following courses are not included in the ORPAS grade point average (GPA):

 - naturopathic and chiropractic medicine

-- consecutive Bachelor of Education programs
+- Bachelor of Education programs

 - college courses (even if transfer credit is granted)